AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/page-editor/templates.md

 >[!TIP]
 >
->Never enter any information that must be internationalized into a template. <!-- Never enter any information that must be [internationalized](/help/sites-developing/i18n.md) into a template.-->
+>Never enter any information that must be [internationalized](/help/implementing/developing/extending/i18n/dev.md) into a template.
 >
 >For template elements such as headers and footers that must be localized, use the [localization features of the core components.](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/get-started/localization.html)